mtimmerkamp/littlecalc/README.md

 ## Modules

-Currently there are two builtin modules:
+Currently there are three builtin modules:

+ * `builtins`: Contains several general operations useful for rpn calculators.
  * `decimal`: This module uses Python's decimal module to implement common operations on real numbers with arbitrary precision.
  * `constants`: This module supplies some important mathematical and physical constants.